alexsherzai/CS4555Project-Team5/README.md

 # CS4555Project-Team5

-NOTE: All the assets that are uploaded to the project are free to use assets.
+NOTE: All assets that uploaded to the project are free to use assets.

 1. (Component)
 NPC -> If you going to create a new one !!!